Your Guide to Eco-Friendly Living

 Honestly, you’d be surprised by how much more energy efficient microwaves are compared to conventional ovens.
 While you’re already surprised, you may as well continue to be shocked with some of the awesome things you can cook in a microwave (hint: it’s not just ready meals).

 Or if you are regularly cooking small batches, you could join the air fryer hype.

 From clothes to food, the closer to home these products are made and bought, the less carbon is created with their transportation.
 Not only that, but you’ll be supporting the local economy which means that in time you’ll likely have even more local items to choose from.

 Flying is one of the most environmentally damaging things you can do – just flying from Bristol to Edinburgh produces 0.15 metric tons of carbon!* Why not stay a bit closer to home and explore some of Britain’s beautiful nature?
 Camping, hiking and cycling are all great things to do in the UK and are extremely low carbon.

 Step 18: Grow your own

-Growing your own veg isn’t just a good way to save money, it’s also a great way to cut down your carbon footprint and be eco-friendly.
+Growing your own vegetables isn’t just a good way to save money, it’s also a great way to cut down your carbon footprint and be environmentally friendly.
 Don’t have any outside space?
 Windowsill boxes are a great way to brighten up your view, filter the air coming into your home and offer plenty of space for herbs and small vegetable patches.